Logo Futurismo

 Pro Tips

-For the complete experience, we recommend you spend a night at the fajã and enjoy this unique place.
+For a complete experience, we recommend spending a night at the fajã and enjoying this unique place.
 You will experience beautiful and peaceful moments close to nature and the friendly locals of São Jorge.

-To leave the fajã, take a quad bike instead of going back hiking!
+To leave the fajã, consider taking a quad bike instead of hiking back!
 The locals will drive you and your luggage to Fajã dos Cubres; from there, you can take a taxi to the island’s main towns.

 David Rodrigues | The small church at Fajã dos Cubres